-Mark Wells assumed duties as the Chargé d’Affaires a.i. at the U.S. Embassy in Lima, Peru, on October 13, 2017.
+Mark Wells assumed duties as Deputy Chief of Mission at the U.S. Embassy in Lima, Peru, on July 13, 2017.
 He is a career member of the Senior Foreign Service.

 Mr. Wells comes to Lima with more than a decade of experience in the Andean region of Latin America.
 From 2011- 2013, Mr. Wells was the Counselor for Political Affairs at the U.S. Embassy in Colombia.
 He served in the State Department’s Office of Andean Affairs as the senior desk officer in charge of Colombia (2006-2008) and Venezuela (2006-2007) and was Deputy Political Counselor at the U.S. Embassy in Venezuela from 2003 to 2006.